selbieh/django-freelacer-website/README.md

 # django-free-lancer-demo

-Hello ;

-my name is Sayed Elbieh i am a free lance devoloper with the python#django and react.js and this is my first project.

 this project is a demo version for a free lance web-page .

 fell free to git repo and see my code.